puppetlabs/bolt/1-installing-bolt/README.md

 > **Time**: Approximately 10 minutes

-In this lab you will install `bolt` so you can get started with Puppet Tasks.
+In this exercise you will install `bolt` so you can get started with Puppet Tasks.
 Just pick one of the following guides for your chosen operating system.

 - [Installing Bolt on Windows](#installing-bolt-on-windows)
 - [Installing Bolt on macOS](#installing-bolt-on-macos)